Introduction

 Even a short “thank you” before eating aligns your energy with the food you receive.

-Modern studies have confirmed several benefits of mindful eating including.
+Modern studies have confirmed several benefits of mindful eating practices including.

-These results show that mindful eating is not just a spiritual idea.
-It is a scientifically supported approach to better physical and mental health.
+These results show that mindful eating practices are not just a spiritual healing concept but a scientifically supported approach to better physical and mental health.

 Conclusion